netsurf-alex/netsurf/docs/implementing-new-frontend.md

  1. The frontends operation tables are registered with NetSurf
  2. The toolkit specific initialisation is performed (which may involve calling NetSurf provided utility functions for support operations like logging, message translations etc.)
  3. Initialise the NetSurf core.
 After this point all browser functionality is available and registered operations can be called.
- 4. Perform toolkiit setup, usually opening the initial browsing window (perhaps according to user preferences)
+ 4. Perform toolkit setup, usually opening the initial browsing window (perhaps according to user preferences)
- 5. Run the toolkits main loop while ensuring the Netsurf scheduled operations are also run at teh apropriate time.
+ 5. Run the toolkits main loop while ensuring the Netsurf scheduled operations are also run at the apropriate time.
  6. Finalisation on completion.

 ## NetSurf operations tables